FRITZ!Fon C5 Service - Knowledge Base

 - Click the button (Edit) for the respective telephone.

-- Click on the "Telephony Device Features" or "Properties" tab.
+- Click on the "Telephony Device Features" tab.

 - Enable the option "Call rejection on busy (busy on busy)".